View our Texas Tech Commitment video series to learn more.

 - Texas Tech Commitment Announcements: Faculty/Staff | Students/Parents | Facial Covering Policy | Study Abroad Cancellation | Support of International Students

-- Classrooms, laboratories and studios will operate at reduced capacity using guidance for social distancing protocols.
-We will continue to adapt room assignments as needed but do not anticipate a need to make changes that would substantially affect student schedules.
+- Classrooms, laboratories and studios will operate at reduced capacity using guidance for six-foot social distancing protocols.
+In some instances, room assignments may be modified as needed but we do not anticipate making changes that would substantially affect student schedules.

-- Face masks or appropriate face coverings will be required in campus buildings by all students, faculty, and staff: Campus Face Covering Policy & Exemptions.
+- Appropriate face masks or face coverings will be required in campus buildings by all students, faculty, and staff: Campus Face Covering Policy & Exemptions.

 - Students will be required to wear a mask or face covering when attending an in-person class or when you are inside a campus building: Campus Face Covering Policy & Exemptions.

-- In the classroom, faculty that are leading instruction will not be required to wear a face mask or face covering so that students are able to clearly understand the instruction and for the benefit of the hearing-impaired.
-To provide safety for our faculty and students, a social distancing barrier will be implemented in classrooms, studios, and laboratories.
+- To provide safety for our faculty and students, social distancing of at least six feet will be implemented in classrooms, studios, and laboratories.
+Faculty leading instruction will not be required to wear a face mask or face covering so that students are able to clearly understand the instruction and for the benefit of the hearing-impaired.
+However, clear face shields are strongly recommended in such instances, coupled with social distancing of at least nine feet, unless the classroom is equipped with a plexiglass barrier between the instructor and students.

 - Students that have specific questions regarding their courses should contact their academic advisor.